 Habit: Schaefferia frustescens grows as a large shrub to small tree up to 10 m in height with a trunk to 30 cm in diameter.
 The bark is grey with shallow fissures.
 Young stems have ridges creating an angled appearance.
 The leaves are arranged alternately, up 6 cm in length, are lanceolate, with an entire leaf margin and an acute leaf apex.
 The leaves are yellowish green at maturity.
 There are two grey stipules at the petiole base.

-Distribution in Bahamas/Globally: Schaefferia frustescens is found throughout the Bahamian Archipelago, Florida, Mexico, the Caribbean, Central America and the northern areas of South America.
+Distribution: Schaefferia frustescens is found throughout the Lucayan Archipelago, Florida, Mexico, the Caribbean, Central America and the northern areas of South America.

-Medicinal/Cultural/Economic usage: Schaefferia frustescens has no known medicinal uses in the Bahamian Archipelago.
+Medicinal/Cultural/Economic usage: Schaefferia frustescens is not known to be used medicinally in the Lucayan Archipelago.

 Schaefferia frustescens is used in the horticultural industry as a shrub for hedges.
 The wood has been used by carvers because of its distinctive yellow coloring and tight grain.